InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-trade-leads.md

 | contact                              | Point of contact |
 | urls                                 | URLs that pertain to the bid |
 | source                               | CANADA |

+### FedBizOps / FBOpen Leads

+[FedBizOps](https://www.fbo.gov/) is an online system provided by the General Services Administration that publishes procurement opportunities on behalf of 132 federal agencies.
+The ITA Trade Leads API includes only non-U.S. based  procurements that are available through the [FBOpen endpoint](https://fbopen.gsa.gov/).

 ##Return Values for FBOpen